 Framing Basics

-When reviewing a quote or discussing your building design with a salesperson, you’ll often hear terms like “clear span”, “flush girts”, and “cable bracing”.
-Our goal with this page is to provide visual depictions and a brief description to help customer’s visualize their building or determine why certain feature were selected in their design.
+When reviewing a quote or discussing your building design with a building consultant, you’ll often hear terms like “clear span”, “flush girts”, and “cable bracing”.
+Our goal with this page is to provide visual depictions and a brief description to help customer’s visualize their building and determine which features are right for their project.

 Roof Shape